Top 5 often-missed outcomes of PR for Fast-Growing Companies

 Hello!

 The most successful businesses view PR as part of their overall business strategy, from the top to the executive level.
-Fast-growing companies often view PR as a way to increase awareness and brand recognition.
-Public relations has many other benefits.
+Fast-growing companies often see PR primarily as a tool to boost awareness and brand recognition.
+In reality, public relations delivers many additional strategic benefits that directly support long-term growth.

 Top 5 often-missed outcomes of PR